 For more thrilling rides like the roller coasters it is a good idea to try the test seats at the ride entrance.
 Ask a team member for assistance if you need it.

-It is important to know that some children may reach the ride height at Islands of Adventure but it may be too intense and scary, but there is something for everyone to enjoy at the park.
+It is important to know that some children may reach the ride height at Islands of Adventure but it may be too intense and scary.

-Islands of Adventure Height Requirements at a Glance
+List of Rides at Islands of Adventure with Height Requirements

 No Height Requirement.
 Under 48″ Must Ride with an Adult.